-DEPARTMENT OF ELECTIONS
+COMMONWEALTH of VIRGINIA DEPARTMENT OF ELECTIONS

-Christopher E. "Chris" Piper Commissioner Jessica N. Bowman Deputy Commissioner
+Christopher E. "Chris" Piper Commissioner

-August 18, 2020
+September 8, 2021

-Karen Brinson Bell PO Box 27255 Raleigh, NC 27611
+Karen Brinson Bell North Carolina State Board of Elections, Executive Director P.O.
+Box 27255 Raleigh, NC 27611 karen.bell@ncsbe.gov

-Ms. Bell,
+Dear Ms. Bell:

-Virginia law requires that we compare our voter registration list to our neighboring states' voter lists annually.
-Historically, Virginia has relied upon the Electronic Registration Information Center (ERIC) program to complete the task; however, North Carolina does not participate in ERIC.
-We believe that there would be great mutual gain for both states in our sharing this information with the establishment of a memorandum of understanding to govern such an arrangement.
+The Code of Virginia § 24.2-404.4 requires that we compare our voter registration list to those of neighboring states' annually.
+Historically, Virginia has relied upon the Interstate Crosscheck and the Electronic Registration Information Center (ERIC) programs to complete this task.

-As such, we are respectfully requesting that North Carolina provide Virginia with its list of registered voters so that we can conduct our own comparison of our lists.
-Virginia will also share the results of such a comparison with your office, if desired.
-Excluding any matches, Virginia will securely destroy all data from your state once the review is complete.
+As North Carolina does not currently participate in ERIC and Virginia no longer participates in the Interstate Crosscheck program, we respectfully request that North Carolina provide Virginia with a current list of registered voters so that we can conduct our own comparison.
+Upon request, Virginia will be happy to share the results of such a comparison with your office.
+Excluding any matches, Virginia will destroy all data received from your state once the review is complete.
 We will also attempt to contact any North Carolina voters that match an older Virginia record at both their North Carolina and Virginia addresses in hopes that the voters will contact Virginia and update their record accordingly.
-In doing so, we will potentially increase the validity of registration lists within both states.

-I thank you in advance for your consideration and look forward to receiving your formal response.
+Thank you in advance for your consideration.
+I look forward to receiving your formal response.
 If you have any questions, please feel free to contact me directly at chris.piper@elections.virginia.gov or via telephone at (804) 864-8903.

 Sincerely,

+Christopher E. Piper

+Commissioner

+COMMONWEALTH of VIRGINIA DEPARTMENT OF ELECTIONS

 Christopher E. "Chris" Piper Commissioner

-Toll-Free: (800) 552-9745

-Washington Building, 1100 Bank Street, First Floor, Richmond, VA 23219 552-9745 TTY: (800) 260-3466 election

-23219 elections.virginia.gov
+September 8, 2021

+Mark Goins Elections Coordinator, State of Tennessee 312 Rosa L. Parks Ave.
+9th Floor William R. Snodgrass Tn Tower Nashville, TN 37243

+Dear Mr. Goins,

-Christopher E. "Chris" Piper Commissioner Jessica N. Bowman Deputy Commissioner August 18, 2020 Mark Goins 312 Rosa L. Parks Ave.
-7th Floor William R. Snodgrass Tn Tower Nashville, TN 37243 Mr. Goins, Virginia law requires that we compare our voter registration list to our neighboring states' voter lists annually.
-Historically, Virginia has relied upon the Electronic Registration Information Center (ERIC) program to complete the task; however, Tennessee does not participate in ERIC.
-We believe that there would be great mutual gain for both states in our sharing this information with the establishment of a memorandum of understanding to govern such an arrangement.
-As such, we are respectfully requesting consideration that Tennessee provide Virginia with its list of registered voters so that we can conduct our own comparison of our lists.
-Virginia will also share the results of such a comparison with your office, if desired.
-Excluding any matches, Virginia will securely destroy all data from your state once the review is complete.
-We will also attempt to contact any North Carolina voters that match an older Virginia record at both their Tennessee and Virginia addresses in hopes that the voters will contact Virginia and update their record accordingly.
-In doing so, we will potentially increase the validity of registration lists within both states.
-I thank you in advance for your consideration and look forward to receiving your formal response.
+The Code of Virginia § 24.2-404.4 requires that we compare our voter registration list to those of neighboring states' voter list annually.
+Historically, Virginia has relied upon the Interstate Crosscheck and the Electronic Registration Information Center (ERIC) programs to complete this task.

+As Tennessee does not participate in ERIC and Virginia no longer participates in the Interstate Crosscheck program, we respectfully request that Tennessee provide Virginia with a current list of registered voters so that we can conduct our own comparison.
+Upon request, Virginia will be happy to share the results of such a comparison with your office.
+Excluding any matches, Virginia will destroy the data received from your state once the review is complete.
+We will also attempt to contact any Tennessee voters that match an older Virginia record at both their Tennessee and Virginia addresses in hopes that the voters will contact Virginia and update their record accordingly.

+Thank you in advance for your consideration and look forward to receiving your formal response.
 If you have any questions, please feel free to contact me directly at chris.piper@elections.virginia.gov or via telephone at (804) 864-8903.

+Sincerely,

-Sincerely, Christopher E. "Chris" Piper Commissioner Washington Building, 1100 Bank Street, First Floor, Richmond, VA 23219Toll-Free: (800) 552-9745TTY: (800) 260-3466elections.virginia.gov
+Christopher E. Piper Commissioner